niquet/SkillBERT/README.md

 # SkillBERT
-Machine learning approach to data collection from job postings on the Internet.
+Machine learning approach to automated data collection from job postings on the Internet.